Team82 Logo Claroty

 OPC UA supports numerous custom and proprietary transport capabilities, and must do so in order to be a scalable solution.
 This architecture can be found in everything from shop floor sensors to Windows servers.

-The OPC UA specification defines several transports that clients are required to support.
-This includes SOAP over HTTP/HTTPS or raw OPC UA over TCP transport.
+The OPC UA specification defined several transports that clients are required to support, some of which were deprecated in OPC UA version 1.03, including SOAP over HTTP/HTTPS or raw OPC UA over TCP transport.
 The latter is designed for server devices lacking the resources to implement XML encoding and HTTP/SOAP type transports.
 UA TCP uses binary encoding and a simple message structure that can be implemented on low-end servers.

 OPC UA transports are powerful mechanisms that allow standardized messages to be sent between the factory floor, crossing the OT spectrum to communicate with IoT/IT devices.
 This is accomplished through OPC UA requests to read/write attributes using standard web services languages and protocols.
 For example, UA requests and responses can be encoded as XML inside SOAP requests and transferred to IT applications that are interoperable with these mechanisms.